moehriegitt/hob3l/doc/scadformat.md

 `$fn` where the sphere will still be perfectly round (in steps of layer thickness) in Hob3l, while in OpenSCAD, it will be a polygon when viewed from the side.

-At some point in the future, a way to get exactly OpenSCAD 2015.3 spheres may be added.

 ### square